Amboy, CA is for most practical purposes a ghost town.

 From an industrial point of view Amboy has a bit south of it chloride works where salt is extracted from the dry lake.
 This was the reason for Amboy to be founded in the first place.

 Water, food, gas, all had to be brought in by train.
 Amboy used to be a train stop on the Railroad and had a small depot.

 Amboy also features two runways just west of Roy's.
 It was listed in the past as both a municipal airport as well as a private one.
 The airport was on airfield maps of 1927 already, but the date of construction is unknown.
 In 1927 it was 1750 feet long, by 1929 it was 2640 feet long.
 After the second world war it was known as "CONN" and described with a 2700 feet long runway.
-The airfield got renamed to "ROY" and by the 1960's the runway was 3700 feet long.
-The second runway (2000 feet long and extending west) has very few known descriptions.
+The filed got renamed to "ROY" and by the 1960's the runway was 3700 feet long.
+The second runway (2000 feet long and extending west) has very little descriptions.